-Existing agreements the CDA continued during 2018 entered into in previous years:
+Existing agreements the CDA continued during 2021 entered into in previous years:

-- 1) Retainer agreement with the law firm Smith, Finkelstein, Lundberg, Isler and Yakaboski as Special Counsel in Connection with the Redevelopment of EPCAL; - 2) Agreement with New York & Atlantic Railway Company to use railroad track and rail infrastructure at EPCAL to conduct freight rail operations; - 3) Authorized Right of Entry on CDA premises and use of credits for freight rail track to CAPS Realty Holdings LLC and Eastern Wholesale Fence;
+- 1) Retainer agreement with the law firm Smith, Finkelstein, Lundberg, Isler and Yakaboski as Special Counsel in Connection with the Redevelopment of EPCAL; - 2) Agreement with New York & Atlantic Railway Company to use railroad track and rail infrastructure at EPCAL to conduct freight rail operations; - 3) Authorized Right of Entry on CDA premises and use of credits for freight rail track to CAPS Realty Holdings LLC and Eastern Wholesale Fence; - 4) Retainer Agreement with Cushman & Wakefield of Long Island, Inc., for real estate brokerage services (marketing, sales and leasing) related to property owned by the CDA and to represent the CDA Board in negotiations with Designated Developers/Investors in reference to redevelopment at EPCAL; - 5) Runway Use Agreement with Luminati Aerospace LLC and 400 David Court LLC (designated as a Qualified and Eligible Sponsor via a public hearing process and public hearing held on October 20, 2015) for use of portions of Calverton Enterprise Park at Calverton Easterly Runway/Taxiway and Tie-Down Area for a rental price of \$31,810 per annum, subject to an annual cost of living increase, with an initial term of ten years beginning November 4, 2015 and an option to extend the agreement for up to two additional ten year terms.
+During the term of the Agreement, Luminati Aerospace shall be responsible for maintaining the runway, taxiway and tie-down areas.

-- 4) Agreement with VHB Engineering, Surveying and Landscape Architecture, P.C.
-(VHB) to update the Comprehensive Reuse Plan for the 2,900 acre Calverton site formerly known as the Naval Weapons Industrial Reserve Plant at Calverton, including but not limited to development of a revised land use plan and associated zoning, updated market assessment, preparation of subdivision plan, and assistance in the administration of the SEQRA process; - 5) Retainer Agreement with Cushman & Wakefield of Long Island, Inc., for real estate brokerage services (marketing, sales and leasing) related to property owned by the CDA and to represent the CDA Board in negotiations with Designated Developers/Investors in reference to redevelopment at EPCAL; - 6) Runway Use Agreement with Luminati Aerospace LLC and 400 David Court LLC (designated as a Qualified and Eligible Sponsor via a public hearing process and public hearing held on October 20, 2015) for use of portions of Calverton Enterprise Park at Calverton Easterly Runway/Taxiway and Tie-Down Area for a rental price of \$31,810 per annum, subject to an annual cost of living increase, with an initial term of ten years beginning November 4, 2015 and an option to extend the agreement for up to two additional ten year terms.
-During the term of the Agreement, Luminati Aerospace shall be responsible for maintaining the runway, taxiway and tie-down areas. - 7) Contract of Sale for 1600 acres +/- of real property locate at the EPCAL site. - 8) Transfer of title for the Vietnam Veterans Memorial Trail at EPCAL from the CDA to the Town of Riverhead. - 9) Board authorization to lease the building known as the "Henry Pfeifer Community Center" and the existing improvements adjacent to and related to use of the building to East End Disabilities Associates, Inc. for the purpose of a day center for disabled individuals.
+- 6) Contract of Sale for 1600 acres +/- of real property locate at the EPCAL site. - 7) Transfer of title for the Vietnam Veterans Memorial Trail at EPCAL from the CDA to the Town of Riverhead. - 8) Board authorization to lease the building known as the "Henry Pfeifer Community Center" and the existing improvements adjacent to and related to use of the building to East End Disabilities Associates, Inc. for the purpose of a day center for disabled individuals.